visrealm/pico9918/README.md

 For detailed documentation covering hardware setup, firmware, the configurator, supported devices, F18A compatibility and more, visit the **[PICO9918 Wiki](https://github.com/visrealm/pico9918/wiki)**.

+For working on the firmware itself, see **[DEBUGGING.md](DEBUGGING.md)** - the live test harness that drives the board over a debug probe and reads back exactly what the renderer produced, the benchmark ROM, and how to measure performance without measuring the instrument.

 ## Building

 ### Quick start